 What types of travel insurance are there?

-As previously mentioned, there are lots of different types of travel insurance policy, so it’s important to make sure you find the cover that’s right for you.
+There are lots of different types of holiday insurance available, so it’s important to make sure you find the cover that’s right for you.
 You might want to consider one of the following:

 If you’re a regular traveller, or you’re planning on taking several trips throughout the year, then it might be worth considering annual multi-trip travel insurance.
-However, bear in mind that there will usually be a limit to the number of days a trip can last (Endsleigh, for example, covers each trip for up to 42 days), so check your policy documents before you head off.
+However, bear in mind that there will usually be a limit to the number of days a trip can last, so check your policy documents before you head off.

 Backpacker travel insurance is very similar to single trip travel insurance, except that the policies are usually valid for between three and eighteen months, rather than the shorter duration of a single trip policy.
 These policies will also cover you for travel to various countries, as long as it’s within a single trip.
 This means you can travel far and wide across various continents without having to take out multiple insurance policies.